-In 2009, League approved a study to examine the election methods and procedures of the Conservation Districts throughout Washington
+In 2009, League approved a study to examine the election methods and procedures of the Conservation Districts throughout Washington and determined that those elections should be held in regularly scheduled General or Special Elections.

 Since 2010, League has lobbied for bills that would improve voter registration and access to the ballot.
-These included Automatic Voter Registration, preregistration for 16 and 17-year-olds and moving the deadline for voter registration closer to election day.
+These included Automatic Voter Registration, preregistration for 16- and 17year-olds and moving the deadline for voter registration closer to election day.